 A child may enter the report system at different levels depending on the severity of their behaviour.
-Children who consistently display the same behaviour resulting in sanctions (specifically behaviours listed in item 2.4), or who consistently decline to try and demonstrate the character muscles, may be entered immediately onto report at the Principal, Vice Principal or Assistant Principal's discretion.
+Children who consistently display the same behaviour resulting in sanctions or who consistently decline to try and demonstrate the Team Tactics, may be entered immediately onto report at the Principal or Vice Principal's discretion.